dccuchile/wefe/doc/create_metric.rst

                 , by default { 'strip_accents': False, 'lowercase': False, 'preprocessor': None, }

             secondary_preprocessor_args : PreprocessorArgs, optional
-                Dictionary with the arguments that specify how the secondary pre-processing of the words will be done, by default None.
+                A dictionary with the arguments that specify how the secondary pre-processing of the words will be done, by default None.
                 Indicates that in case a word is not found in the model's vocabulary (using the default preprocessor or specified in preprocessor_args),